Daita-Corp/claude-code/setup-webhook.md

 ## Verification

 11. **Monitor webhook execution**:
-    - Suggest running `daita logs production` after testing to see execution
+    - Suggest running `Daita logs production` after testing to see execution
     - Show how to verify the webhook was triggered successfully
     - Help diagnose if webhook doesn't fire as expected